Skip to main content

 How to help your dog’s separation anxiety

-• Give your dog a puzzle toy, lick mat or chew toy — like a Kong — stuffed with peanut butter or cream cheese before you leave home to keep them entertained while you're away.
+Counterconditioning can be most effective when you can replace their anxiety around your leaving with something they enjoy, like a puzzle toy, lick mat or chew toy stuffed with peanut butter before you leave home to keep them entertained while you’re away.2

 • Hide kibble around your home to keep your dog busy hunting for their food.

-• Perform some of the behaviors you usually do before leaving your home at various times of the day, but don't leave.
-This desensitizes your dog to the cues that you're leaving so they won't tense up when you actually leave.
+• Perform some of the behaviors you usually do before leaving your home at various times of the day, but don’t leave.
+This desensitizes your dog to the cues that you’re leaving.

-• Speak with your veterinarian to see if medication might help ease your dog's anxiety.
+• Speak with your veterinarian to see if treats with calming ingredients (such as chamomile, L-tryptophan or CBD oil) or medication might help ease your dog’s anxiety.

 2. Aggression

 One of the most serious problems you might encounter with your dog is aggression toward people and other pets.
-While some dogs are aggressive to strangers due to their protective instincts, others are possessively aggressive and may protect their food and toys if you go near them.6
+There are several different types of aggression in dogs:2

 • Staring

-Don't ignore signs of aggression in dogs toward people or other pets because this behavior can escalate to dangerous levels.
-There are ways to deal with this issue, including:6
+Don’t ignore signs of aggression in dogs toward people or other pets, as this behavior can escalate to dangerous levels.
+Here are some ways to deal with your dog’s aggression:

-• Visit your veterinarian to rule out a medical issue that might make your dog uncommonly reactive.
-Your veterinarian may also recommend medication to help calm your dog's aggressive behavior.
+• Consult with your veterinarian to rule out a medical issue that might make your dog uncommonly reactive.
+Your veterinarian may also recommend medication to help calm your dog’s aggressive behavior.

 • Keep your dog away from other dogs, pets and children if they are aggressive around them.

-• Spay or neuter your dog, which may help curb aggressive behaviors.7
+• Spay or neuter your dog, which may help curb aggressive behaviors.

 3. Excessive Barking

 Dogs bark for numerous reasons, including fear, boredom, anxiety, to alert you to perceived danger, to get attention and to be social.
-Pay close attention to determine when and why your dog's barking gets out of hand.9
+If your dog’s barking seems excessive, pay close attention to determine when and why your dog’s barking gets out of hand.

-How to get your dog to stop excessive barking
+Strategies to help your dog stop barking excessively

-• For dogs who seem to bark continuously or at other people and dogs, teach your dog the “quiet" command.
-Allow your dog two or three barks, say “quiet," gently hold their muzzle or feed your dog a few treats to keep them quiet, repeat the command and let go.
+• For dogs who seem to bark continuously or at other people and dogs, teach them the quiet command.
+Allow your dog two or three barks, say “quiet” and feed them a few treats to keep them quiet.
 If your dog remains quiet, praise and give a treat.
-Repeat as necessary.10
+Repeat as necessary.2

-• Close your drapes or blinds if your dog barks at people and pets walking by.9
+• If your dog barks at people and pets walking by your home, consider closing your drapes or blinds.3

-• Provide your dog with toys while you're gone, such as lick mats or chew toys filled with treats, to keep them occupied and prevent barking due to boredom.9
+• Provide your dog with toys while you’re gone — such as lick mats or chew toys filled with treats — to keep them occupied and prevent barking due to boredom.2

 4. Destructive Chewing

 Has your dog been chewing everything from your couch to your slippers?
-Chewing is a natural dog behavior, but boredom, hunger and anxiety are a few triggers that can cause it to get out of hand.11
+Chewing is a natural dog behavior, especially for puppies, but boredom, hunger and anxiety are a few triggers that can cause it to get out of hand.

-While puppies tend to chew everything in sight when teething, this behavior should subside after six months of age.
-For dogs who continue to chew on items when they are older, consider the following:11
+While puppies tend to chew everything in sight when teething, this behavior should subside after 6 months of age.
+For dogs who continue to chew on items when they are older, consider the following tips:

 • Give your dog a variety of chew toys and treat-filled puzzle toys as an acceptable outlet for chewing.